Campus Safety provides

 The Facilities department also oversees major construction projects, and will coordinate these activities with the normal operations of CCS.

-Information Technology Services (ITS) supports the College’s mission by implementing and maintaining administrative and enterprise (shared) infrastructure technologies and systems.
-These include the institution’s administrative and student information systems software, Colleague; the institutional communication portal, Blackboard; the room scheduling system, R25; as well as managing the institutional help desk.
+Information Technology Services (ITS) supports the College’s mission by implementing and maintaining academic, administrative, and enterprise (shared) infrastructure technologies and systems.
+These include the institution’s administrative and student information systems software, Colleague; the institutional communication portal, Canvas; the room scheduling system, R25; as well as managing the institutional technology help desk.
 ITS also manages the campus-wide network and Internet access, email, and voice and data services.
 ITS further oversees compliance with required governmental and contractual policies and protocols.
+Finally, ITS manages the College’s physical and virtual computing resources including computer labs, virtual desktop infrastructure, and faculty and staff computers.

 The Human Resources Office is responsible for the administration of all human resource related functions.
 These include policy and procedure development and administration, recruitment, employment, employee development, compensation and benefits.
 The director provides leadership for college administrators to develop and sustain positive employee relations, policies and procedures, performance management, and salary and benefit plan administration.